tahoito/Memory-Map/README.md

   ・ It has a list so, you can look back on past diaries<br>
   ・ If you write #'word' in your diary, you can search about past daiaries<br>
   ・ Todo and Photo also can look back on the past by searching by title.<br>

+  -important points-<br>
+  ・ #words do not have the update function yet, so please do not edit them...

 ### ☘️ 2.
 How to use "Memory Map" <br>